Zaragoza: Roman Caesaraugusta

+Augustus founded the city as Caesaraugusta between 25 BC and 11 BC as a colony to settle army veterans from the Cantabrian wars.
+As a Roman city, it had all the typical public buildings: forum, baths, theatre, and was an important economic centre.
+Many Roman ruins can still be seen in Zaragoza today.

+It is thought it might have been the Apostle James who had built a chapel on the site of the Cathedral-Basilica of Our Lady of the Pillar.

+On the spot where Saint Engratia and her companions were said to have been martyred on Valerian's orders was the Church of Santa Engracia de Zaragoza.
+Only the crypt and the doorway survived the Peninsular War.
+Around the early 20th century it was rebuilt, and is now a functioning parish church.

 Middle Ages

-The city did not suffer any decline during the last centuries of the Roman empire and was captured peacefully by the Goths in the fifth century AD.
+Despite the general decline of the last centuries of the Roman empire, Zaragoza suffered little.
+Capture by the Goths in the fifth century AD was without significant bloodshed or destruction.

 In the eighth century, following the Umayyad conquest of the Iberian Peninsula, Zaragoza became the capital of the Upper March of al-Andalus.

 In 1018, amid the collapse of the Caliphate of Córdoba, Zaragoza became an independent Taifa of Zaragoza, initially controlled by the Tujibid family, then ruled by the Banu Hud from 1039.
 The taifa greatly prospered in a cultural and political sense in the late 11th century, and being later governed by Ahmad al-Muqtadir, Yusuf al-Mu'taman ibn Hud and Al-Musta'in II.
 It fell to the Almoravids in 1110.

 On 18 December 1118, Alfonso I of Aragon conquered the city from the Almoravids, and made it the capital of the Kingdom of Aragon.
 The aforementioned monarch created a jurisdictional dominion in the city, which was gifted to Gaston of Béarn.
 The city remained a lordship up until the early 13th century.